natanbs/Jenkins-Terraform/README.md

 - ACCESS    - The AWS credentials profile to be used, taken from the PROFILE parameter when running the build and it's settings shown above.

 Terraform init - Performed both in the base ands main directories with each run since to make sure the env is updated as the job can be run by other users on other slaves.
-Environment - The environemt (Terraforn workspace) that will be created (qa/dev/prod etc or customer name or any type of env).
+Environment - The environment (Terraform workspace) that will be created (qa/dev/prod etc or customer name or any type of env).
 Terraform show - Is perform after each command and outputs the current state to a file.
 This file is saved in the artifact if the action was 'apply'.

 #### Pipeline settings
-agent - The slave's lable.
+agent - The slave's label.
 ```
 pipeline {
   agent { node { label 'tf-slave' } }